Angelytics-SA/script/analytics/README.md

           gtag('config', 'G-0123456789');
         </script>

-will remove the GA scripts while the following:
+        will remove the GA scripts, while the following:

       <head>
         <script